-Workaround: Do not use performance monitoring counters for precise event sampling when the precise event is dependent on the CPL value.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP71.
-PMI May Be Delayed to Next PEBS Event Problem: After a PEBS (Precise Event-Based Sampling) event, the PEBS index is compared with the PEBS threshold, and the index is incremented with every event.
+AJ67.
+PEBS Does Not Always Differentiate Between CPL-Qualified Events Performance monitoring counter configured to sample PEBS (Precise Event Based Problem: Sampling) events at a certain privilege level may count samples at the wrong privilege Implication: Performance monitoring counter may be higher than expected for CPL-qualified events.
+Do not use performance monitoring counters for precise event sampling when the precise event is dependent on the CPL value.
+Workaround: Status: For the steppings affected, see the Summary Tables of Changes.
+AJ68.
+PMI May be Delayed to Next PEBS Event After a PEBS (Precise Event-Based Sampling) event, the PEBS index is compared with Problem: the PEBS threshold, and the index is incremented with every event.
 If PEBS index is equal to the PEBS threshold, a PMI (Performance Monitoring Interrupt) should be issued.
 Due to this erratum, the PMI may be delayed by one PEBS event.
 Implication: Debug Store Interrupt Service Routines may observe delay of PMI occurrence by one PEBS event.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP72.
-A PMI Due to a PEBS Buffer Overflow Will Not be Signaled Unless IA32_DEBUGCTL[12] is Set Problem: IA32_PERF_GLOBAL_STATUS MSR (38EH) bit [62] when set, indicates that a PEBS (Precise Event-Based Sampling) overflow has occurred and a PMI (Performance Monitor Interrupt) has been sent.
-Due to this erratum, this bit will not be set unless IA32_DEBUGCTL MSR (1D9H) bit erratum, this bit will not be set unless IA32_DEBUGCTL MSR (TD9H) bit [12] (which stops all Performance Monitor Counters upon a PMI) is also set.
+AJ69.
+PEBS Buffer Overflow Status Will Not be Indicated Unless IA32_DEBUGCTL[12] is Set IA32_PERF_GLOBAL_STATUS MSR (38EH) bit [62] when set, indicates that a PEBS Problem: (Precise Event-Based Sampling) overflow has occurred and a PMI (Performance Monitor

+Interrupt) has been sent.
+Due to this erratum, this bit will not be set unless IA32_DEBUGCTL MSR (1D9H) bit [12] (which stops all Performance Monitor Counters upon a PMI) is also set.

-Implication: Unless IA32_DEBUGCTL[12] is set, IA32_PERF_GLOBAL_STATUS[62] will not signal that a PMI was generated due to a PEBS Overflow.
-Workaround: It is possible for the BIOS to contain a workaround for this erratum.
+Implication: Unless IA32_DEBUGCTL[12] is set, IA32_PERF_GLOBAL_STATUS[62] will not indicate that a PMI was generated due to a PEBS Overflow.

+Workaround: It is possible for the software to set IA32_DEBUGCTL[12] to avoid this erratum.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP73.
-The BS Flag in DR6 May be Set for Non-Single-Step #DB Exception

-Problem: DR6 BS (Single Step, bit 14) flag may be incorrectly set when the TF (Trap Flag, bit 8) of the EFLAGS Register is set, and a #DB (Debug Exception) occurs due to one of the following:
+AJ70.
+The BS Flag in DR6 May be Set for Non-Single-Step #DB Exception Problem: DR6 BS (Single Step, bit 14) flag may be incorrectly set when the TF (Trap Flag, bit 8) of the EFLAGS Register is set, and a #DB (Debug Exception) occurs due to one of the following:

-• DR7 GD (General Detect, bit 13) being bit set;

-INT1 instruction;

-Code breakpoint

-Implication: The BS flag may be incorrectly set for non-single-step #DB exception.
+· DR7 GD (General Detect, bit 13) being bit set INT1 instructionCode breakpoint Implication: The BS flag may be incorrectly set for non-single-step #DB exception.
+Workaround: None identified Status: For the steppings affected, see the Summary Tables of Changes.
+AJ71.

-Workaround: None identified.

-AP74.
 An Asynchronous MCE During a Far Transfer May Corrupt ESP Problem: If an asynchronous machine check occurs during an interrupt, call through gate, FAR RET or IRET and in the presence of certain internal conditions, ESP may be corrupted.
 Implication: If the MCE (Machine Check Exception) handler is called without a stack switch, then a triple fault will occur due to the corrupted stack pointer, resulting in a processor shutdown.
-If the MCE is called with a stack switch, e.g. when the CPL (Current Privilege Level) was changed or when going through an interrupt task gate, then the corrupted ESP will be saved on the stack or in the TSS (Task State Segment), and will not be used.
+If the MCE is called with a stack switch, e.g. when the CPL (Current Privilege Level) was changed or when going through an interrupt task gate, then the corrupted ESP will be saved on the new stack or in the TSS (Task State Segment), and will not be used.